-Kelvin: Ek=32×1.38×10-23×223=4.6×10-21J Celsius: Ek=32×1.38×10-23×-50= -1.04×10-22
+Kelvin: Celsius:

 You should reject the value calculated from T = -50 as this produces a value of ‘negative energy’, which is not a possible property of a substance.
 You can have negative heat as it is energy leaving a substance.